 Additional you must present the following documentation:

-WHERE WILL I BE DURING MY VOLUNTEER WORK IN UGANDA?
+WHERE WILL I BE DURING MY VOLUNTEERING IN UGANDA?

-The project on the volunteering in Uganda is located in the town of Ford Portal, in the southwest of the country a few kilometers from the Equator.
+Volunteer projects in Uganda are located in the town of Ford Portal, in the southwest of the country a few kilometers from Ecuador.
 It is a quiet, very safe town surrounded by valleys and mountains.

 WHEN CAN YOU COLLABORATE ON VOLUNTEER PROJECTS IN UGANDA?